Want to Quit Teaching?

 This simple formula is great news for teachers like you.

 It means you don’t need to spend hours a day working on your side hustle.
+(If you need side hustle ideas, check out this post.)

 Would that help you get there faster?
 Sure.
 But if that feels too overwhelming, spend one hour a day working on it.
 You don’t have to move mountains every day, you just have to be consistent and take action daily.
+Here’s the good news.
+You already have a ton of skills to build on.
+If you feel a little unsure about those skills, check out this resource.
+The Teacher’s Toolkit is an eBook that helps you identify the skills you already have from teaching so you can feel confident applying for non-teaching jobs or starting your own business from your teaching skills.
+It’s all about taking action!

 One hour a day building and practicing those skills while seeking out people who have problems you can solve is a recipe for success.